 Who should I contact if my personal details change?

-Who should I contact first if I want to discuss a confidential matter about my son/daughter?
+Who should I make contact with if I want to discuss a pastoral issue (for example a confidential matter?)

-Who should I contact first if I want to discuss my son/daughter’s progress in a subject?
+Who should I contact if I want to discuss my son/daughter’s progress in a subject?

 What if I need to pass on an urgent message to my son/daughter?

 Please contact the school switchboard (01562 512880) and we will pass the message on immediately.

 Does the school provide a locker for my son/daughter?

 The school has enough lockers for all students.
 If a student is allocated a locker, then a deposit of £5 for the key issued will be charged.
 The payment for this is made via ParentPay.
 The student is responsible for the safekeeping of the key and the condition of the locker.
 Loss of the key will result in the forfeit of the deposit.
 Damage to lockers will result in a charge being made for repair and/or replacement.

 For reasons of security, valuables and large sums of money must not be brought into school.
 The school does not accept any payment by cash or cheque.
 No items of value should be left in bags or pockets in changing rooms during PE lessons.
 The school is not responsible, or insured for, student loss, theft etc.